Bill Williams

 BILL WILLIAMS

-Wow, can’t believe I’ve been playing the hits for the last 49 years.
+Wow, can’t believe I’ve been playing the hits for more than 50.

 My first “radio station” didn’t broadcast to anyone.
 I built it in my bedroom with sound equipment I collected around the house.
 It was a great way to practice announcing to get better at it.
 From there, I started and ran a radio station at my high school.
 We broadcast to the school library.
 Then, it was my college radio station, before landing my first paid radio shift in 1976.